askmurphy/My-extreme-modded-Craftbot-3D-printer/README.md

 * Connect the input of the stepdown XL6009e converter to the 24V PSU, tune the output of the converter to 12Volt
 * Connect the 12V/GND of the LED-strip to the output of the stepdown XL6009e converter
 * Connect the (optional) BTT filamentsensor to SKR:I2C, G=GND, V=+5V, S=0.0

-=> ToDo:
-* The orginal case fan had to be removed, too little space left.
-Working at a different (and better) solution..
+* Connect the 24V Case fan to SKR:FAN2

 => Allways check every connection twice, make sure you use the correct polarity!!